 - Feeling dizzy or lightheaded

-With all these said, staying hydrated while in the zone on that online match is a must!.
-Cognitive performance plays a vital role in video games.
-Drinking a sufficient amount of water boosts neurological function such as cognitive function and mood.
-Dehydration (>2%) has been shown by plenty of studies to affect cognitive performance significantly.
-This comprises vigilance, working memory, attention, and motor coordination, which are essential for maximum gaming performance for longer periods.
+Given all this, staying hydrated while in the zone during an online match is a must!
+Cognitive performance plays a vital role in video games, and drinking sufficient water boosts neurological functions such as cognitive function and mood.

 How much water should you drink?